ESA-eodashboards/eodashboard-narratives/science-hub-team-2-story.md

 #### Seasonal Variations
+Seasonal patterns were analyzed to track cluster evolution.
 Analysis of the seasonal cycle reveals temporal dynamics in water type distribution:

 - **Oligotrophic waters (Cluster 7)** show expansion during summer months when stratification is strongest, then contract in winter
 - **Eutrophic waters (Cluster 1)** exhibit seasonal variability linked to wind-driven mixing and upwelling events
-- **Coastal waters (Cluster 2)** remain relatively stable throughout the year, though this may represent a limitation requiring further investigation
+- **Coastal waters (Cluster 2)** remain relatively stable throughout the year, though this may represent a limitation requiring further investigation.
+Cluster 2 shows no seasonal change because the coastline does not shift seasonally, reinforcing its identification as a coastal water class.

 <div style="display: flex; flex-direction: column; align-items: center; margin: 40px 0;">
     <img